**CITY OFFICES CLOSED ON MEMORIAL DAY: In observance of Memorial Day, City offices will be closed on Monday, May 29.

 To subscribe texting 'AlertRC' to 898211 for Rapid City events and 'AlertPC' to 898211 for Pennington County events.
 Text “STOP’ to cancel subscription at any time.
 There is no cost to sign up for this service, however standard messaging and data rates apply.

-**MOUNT RUSHMORE ROAD RECONSTRUCTION UPDATE: (April 20) – Paving is anticipated to begin April 20 in the southbound lanes of Mount Rushmore Road from Saint Patrick Street to Flormann Street.
-Work on curb and gutter, fillets, lighting and associated side street surfacing is expected to follow.
+**MOUNT RUSHMORE ROAD RECONSTRUCTION UPDATE: (May 24) – Work on curb and gutter, fillets, lighting and associated side street surfacing from St. Patrick Street to Flormann Street continues this week.
 Access to businesses on the west side of Mount Rushmore Road, between Saint Patrick and Saint Anne streets, will be available from Ninth Street

 **NEW RAPID CITY POLICE ONLINE SERVICE: In an effort to provide added convenience to the public, the Rapid City Police Department is offering an online service in which victims of crime may report non-emergency incidents to police.
 The ability to do so is currently live on the RCPD homepage at RapidCityPolice.org.